 -

-- Students must demonstrate at least 350 hours of direct patient contact.
-Shadowing a physician assistant is recommended but no longer required.
+In addition, students must acquire a minimum of 350 documented hours of direct patient contact.
+Shadowing a physician assistant is recommended, but not required.
+For more information, please refer to patient contact hours.

 -

-Transfer students will only be accepted into the fall or spring semester of the first year or the fall semester of the second year of the pre-professional PA program.
-Transfer students are held to the same academic standards as entry level students.
+Transfer students will only be accepted into the fall or spring semester of the first year or the fall semester of the second year of the Pre-Professional PA program for a 3+ track and accepted into any semester prior to the spring semester of Junior year for the 4+ track.

 Students may apply for elective credit if these courses have been taken elsewhere.